mrsaicharan1/iiita-updates/README.md

-# IIIT-Allahabad events
+# Alexa-BestBuy
-An alexa skill which fetches the recent updates from Indian Institute of Information Technology ,Allahabad
+An alexa skill which provides the top 5 deals of the day using voice automation for Best Buy.